RockefellerArchiveCenter/rockarch.org/collections/research-stipends.md

 Important dates and deadlines:

-- Applicants should contact RAC staff at [archive@rockarch.org](mailto:archive@rockarch.org) with a description of the research project by **October 15**.
+-   Applicants should contact RAC archival staff at [archive@rockarch.org](mailto:archive@rockarch.org) with a description of the research project by **October 15**.
 -	Application forms should be submitted by midnight Eastern Standard Time on **November 1**.
 -	Two letters of recommendation are due by **November 22**.
 -	Awards are announced by **February 28**.
--	Please note that researchers who have previously received an RAC research stipend must wait three years in order to be eligible to receive another stipend.
-For example, an application submitted in November 2010 that resulted in an award in February 2011 means that the recipient was eligible to apply again in November 2013 to receive an award in February 2014.

-In order to be eligible for a stipend, potential applicants must contact the RAC by October 15 with a description of the proposed project that includes a brief narrative, the names of any individuals, institutions, and subjects, and relevant date ranges central to the research topic.
+In order to be eligible for a stipend, potential applicants must contact an RAC archivist by October 15 with a description of the proposed project that includes a brief narrative, the names of any individuals, institutions, and subjects, and relevant date ranges central to the research topic.
 RAC staff then will respond identifying potentially useful archival materials and an estimate of the time necessary to conduct the proposed research.
 This information will assist an applicant in completing the application form.